Feed on

 I have previously

-observed, on more
+, on more

-than one occasion, that I really should swatch for colours and
+, that I really should swatch for colours and

 pattern realities before I embark on a project.